TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Get-B1UserAPIKey.md

 # Get-B1UserAPIKey

 ## SYNOPSIS
-Retrieves a list of Interactive BloxOne Cloud API Keys for your user
+Retrieves a list of Interactive Infoblox Portal API Keys for your user

 ## SYNTAX